Same Day Appointments Available

 The first step toward permanent TMJ relief is a TMJ examination at Houston Dentists at Post Oak.
 Digital exams are noninvasive and conducted in a comfortable setting.
 TMJ examinations include a comprehensive medical and dental history review, and a review of symptoms.
 Digital images of the head, neck, and teeth are taken.
 A computerized bite test helps measure the connection between the bite and facial muscles.
 This data helps Houston Dentists at Post Oak determine the best solution for relieving TMJ symptoms.

-For patients requiring deeper care, full mouth rehabilitation can eliminate TMJ symptoms.
-With full mouth rehabilitation at Houston Dentists at Post Oak, crowns are used to complete and correct the smile.
+For patients requiring deeper care, full-mouth rehabilitation can eliminate TMJ symptoms.
+With full-mouth rehabilitation at Houston Dentists at Post Oak, crowns are used to complete and correct the smile.
 Crowns can be used to correct one, several, or many teeth.
-Dental crowns for TMJ full mouth rehabilitation procedures are created offsite at a dental lab, using high-quality porcelain, for a natural look and feel.
-TMJ full mouth rehabilitation may include other dental procedures depending on the patient.
+Dental crowns for TMJ full-mouth rehabilitation procedures are created offsite at a dental lab, using high-quality porcelain, for a natural look and feel.
+TMJ full-mouth rehabilitation may include other dental procedures, depending on the patient.
 To find out more about TMJ relief, call Houston Dentists at Post Oak for your TMJ examination today.

 TMJ Relief in Houston